OriginProtocol/origin/DEVELOPMENT.md

 ### Suggested workflow

-Switching between branches or developing on a fresh one can cause the dependancies in one of the `package.lock` files to change.
-Dependancies in `node_modules` are not mapped to host machines and are present only inside docker containers.
-For that reason installing dependancies needs to be ran inside the containers.
-One solution is to rebuild the image with `docker-compose build` but that can be very time consuming.
-To install new dependancies ssh to the container that lacks them (usually indicated by an NPM error in docker logs) and run install
+Switching between branches or developing on a fresh branch can cause the dependencies in one of the `package.json` files to change.
+The host `node_modules` directories are not mounted inside the Docker container.
+For that reason installing dependencies needs to be done inside the containers.
+One solution is to rebuild the image with `docker-compose build` but that can be time consuming.
+To install new dependencies get a shell in the container and run `npm install`.

 ```
 host-machine$ docker exec -ti <container_name> /bin/bash